Connect with others who understand.

 • Wear cotton socks, which help keep feet drier.

-• Wear waterproof footwear when in public places, such as locker rooms or pools.
+• Wear waterproof footwear when in public places, such as locker rooms and pools.

 • Switch shoes each day so your shoes can dry thoroughly after each use.